Sylius/Sylius/book/installation.rst

     $ cd sylius
     $ php app/console sylius:install

+The ``sylius:install`` command actually runs several other commands, which will ask you some questions and check if everything is setup to run Sylius properly.

 This package contains our main Sylius development repository, with all the components and bundles in the ``src/`` folder.

 For the contributing process questions, please refer to the `Contributing Guide <http://docs.sylius.org/en/latest/contributing/index.html>`_.